Updated March 31, 2026

 Coverage can vary, but many Illinois practices look for protection against professional errors, negligence, client claims, legal defense, bodily injury, property damage, and on-site injury exposure.
 A quote should show how professional liability, general liability, commercial property, and workers' compensation fit your practice.

 Occupational therapy insurance cost in Illinois varies by services offered, staffing, location, lease terms, claims history, and selected coverage limits.
-The state average in the provided data is $229 to $918 per month, but actual pricing can differ by practice.
+Actual pricing can differ by practice, so compare how those factors change your quote.

 Illinois requires workers' compensation for businesses with 1 or more employees, with listed exemptions for sole proprietors, partners, and corporate officers owning all stock.
 Many commercial leases also require proof of general liability coverage, and vehicle use must meet Illinois commercial auto minimums.